 Sharon is from Templeogue in Dublin and enjoys socialising, reading and watching films in her spare time.

 Siobhan joined Plan Ireland as Accounts Assistant in August 2011.
 Originally from Tyrone, Siobhan moved to Dublin in November 2011 after taking 3 years out travelling to Australia and New Zealand.

 It's her first time working in the charity sector but Siobhan has a lot of prior experience in the industry environment.
 Currently studying for the professional ACCA exams, outside of Plan Siobhan enjoys watching GAA (although she admits to having two left feet when it comes to playing it!).
 She also takes pleasure in running, having completed two mini marathons since moving to Dublin, and she hopes one day to complete a full marathon.

-She loves to hear about new fundraising ideas and is always there to lend a hand and an ear to fundraisers.
-If you are interested in fundraising for Plan Ireland, Ciara would be delighted to hear from you so you can email her on Ciara.email@example.com
+She loves to hear about new fundraising ideas and is always there to lend a hand to fundraisers.
+If you are interested in fundraising for Plan Ireland, Rachel would be delighted to hear from you so you can email her on firstname.lastname@example.org

 Regional Fundraising Officer